rosericazondekon/blog/content/posts/rnaseq-read-align-quant.md

 ### 4.2.
 Aligning reads using STAR

 #### 4.2.1.
 Generate genome index
-**This step has to be done only once per genome type (and alignment program)**.
+**This step has to be performed only once per genome type (and alignment program)**.
 The index files will comprise the genome sequence, suffix arrays (i.e., tables of k-mers), chromosome names and lengths, splice junctions coordinates, and information about the genes (e.g. the strand).
 Therefore, the main input for this step encompasses the reference genome and an annotation file.

 **The index creation may take a long time!**